Learn about meth addiction and abuse

 - The Red P method utilizes red phosphorous, which is found in the striking pad of matchbooks.
 Depending on the recipe, red phosphorous is combined with iodine or hydriodic acid.

-- The Nazi method combine ephedrine or pseudoephedrine with anhydrous ammonia (a liquified fertilizer), lithium (a metal extracted from lithium batteries), sodium hydrozide (lye), and toluene (pain thinner or camping fuel).
-The Nazi/Birch method has become particularly popular because of its simplicity, requiring less technical knowledge and because of the potency of the final product.
+- The Birch method combine ephedrine or pseudoephedrine with anhydrous ammonia (a liquified fertilizer), lithium (a metal extracted from lithium batteries), sodium hydrozide (lye), and toluene (pain thinner or camping fuel).
+The Birch method has become particularly popular because of its simplicity, requiring less technical knowledge and because of the potency of the final product.

 Start to finish, the cook process takes from four to 12 hours, depending on the availability of pure material.
 However, the process is extremely hazardous because heating the solution produces toxic fumes and the chance of explosion, posing significant environmental and health risks.
 Although cooking meth is a relatively simple and inexpensive process, a lack of chemical knowledge puts the cook and anyone else nearby at serious risk of injury.